 Why do we have such a huge demand for ice block in Africa?

 It is our usual practice here on Smallstarter to give our readers a deep understanding of every business idea we share.
 By understanding the factors responsible for the demand behind every business, entrepreneurs can become more creative with their products and adapt in time to changes in the market.

-Like every other idea we’ve shared in the Business ideas section of this website, consumer demand is the basic reason for the booming ice block business.
+Like every other business ideas and opportunities we share on Smallstarter, consumer demand is the basic reason for the booming ice block business.

 Let’s now take a look at other reasons for the huge demand for ice block in some of Africa’s cities, towns and villages…